microsoft/aed-go-learn-content/get-started-with-go/media/README.md

 # Media folder

 All images you include in your markdown should live in this folder and be referenced in the markdown from this folder.

 Please fill out the below information for any images you've added to this folder that you didn't create yourself (e.g. screenshots).
+Screenshots should include the full window (browser, VS Code, terminal)

 Please ensure no screenshots have any PII (even your own email address) in them.